Understanding Behavioural Issues Symptoms in Children: A Guide

 Case Study 1: From Classroom Disruptions to Confident Learner

 Aarav, age 7, was constantly in trouble at school for shouting out, arguing with the teacher, and distracting other students.
-His parents were worried about his friendships and his grades.
 Our assessment identified symptoms of Oppositional Defiant Disorder with underlying anxiety.
-Through a combination of individual behavioural therapy (Cognitive Behavioural Therapy) to learn coping skills and parent training to establish consistent routines, Aarav's classroom conduct improved dramatically.
-Occupational therapy also helped him manage his sensory sensitivities, reducing his overall irritability.
-Within six months, his parents reported a calmer, happier child who was building positive relationships.
+Through a combination of individual behavioural therapy (CBT for behavioural issues), parent training, and occupational therapy for behavioural issues, Aarav's classroom conduct improved dramatically.

 Case Study 2: Improving Family Harmony

 The parents of 5-year-old Meera felt like they were walking on eggshells.
 Her intense, hour-long tantrums over minor issues were causing immense stress for the entire family.
-Through family therapy and a parent management training program at Cadabam’s, Meera’s parents learned to identify the triggers for her tantrums and respond proactively and consistently.
-They learned de-escalation techniques and how to use positive reinforcement effectively.
-The focus shifted from managing meltdowns to building a stronger, more positive parent-child connection, leading to a significant reduction in tantrums and a more peaceful home.
+Through family therapy for behavioural issues and a parent management training program at Cadabam’s, Meera’s parents learned to identify triggers and respond consistently.